MonicaGoizueta/Kaggle_competition/README.md

 Since cut color clarity are of type object, LabelEncode all three columns.

-Traning Model
+Testing Models:

-Testing Models: I found out the RMSE for various models, trying to work out which of them was better.
+I found out the RMSE for various models, trying to work out which of them was better.

 Linear Regression:
 RMSE: 0.488042